-Founded by Dr. Golnaz Golnaraghi, the idea of AHF was born out of her lived experiences as a racialized immigrant woman, years of college/university teaching in business schools, mentorship of early-career women, her doctoral thesis and other research.
+Founded by Dr. Golnaz Golnaraghi, the idea of AHF was born out of her lived experiences and microaggressions as a racialized immigrant woman particularly in the post-secondary environment, years of college/university teaching in business schools, mentorship of early-career women, and her doctoral thesis and other research.
 AHF was a seed of an idea in 2016 as Golnaz knew she wanted to mobilize action and meaningful grassroots solutions to foster more equitable workplaces for BIWOC.
 In 2018, Golnaz approached Sumayya Daghar, a research partner and founding AHF team member to work together and collaborate closely on AHF’s strategic direction.
-The need for AHF was solidified that same year when they hosted a design session with students and women of colour to better understand career development experiences.
+The need for AHF was solidified that same year when they hosted a design session with women of colour to better understand career development experiences and needs.
 It was unequivocally clear that the lived experiences of BIWOC were not an anomaly.
 It was also at this session where several members came forward to work with Golnaz and Sumayya.

 AHF hosted its first Summit as a pilot offering in October 2019 at the University of Toronto and the response was overwhelmingly positive.
-After the pandemic, AHF evolved into a national career accelerator with the Fellowship Circle as the first virtual offering.
-Transitioning to developing a virtual program was not a jump to quick action process, but one that has been intentional.
-Grounded in years of research and consultations, the Fellowship Circle was co-created with and for BIWOC to inspire and ignite action – for our participants to build networks and community, develop skills and invest in themselves and access opportunities.
-This investment also requires a community of women supporting women – as mentors, as allies, as connectors, and as a peer community — and why AHF also seeks to foster cultures of active and meaningful allyship through mentors and a community invested in taking their learning to advocate for and advance gender and racial equity within their workplaces and lives.
+After the pandemic, AHF evolved into a virtual career accelerator spanning the country.
+This transition was not a jump to quick action process, but one that has been intentional.
+Grounded in years of research and consultations, the Fellowship Circle was AHF’s first offering launched Fall of 2020 and co-created with and for BIWOC to inspire and ignite action – for our participants to build networks and community, develop skills and competencies and access opportunities.
+This investment also requires a community of women supporting and standing in solidarity – as mentors, as connectors, and as a community advocating for change within their communities and workplaces.

 The start of an exciting journey.